lizie29u/Natural_Language_Processing/README.md

 ## Data

-We used the "newsapi" to fetch the news articles.
-The results were saved in  json files, from which we created dataframes  to conduct various analyses.
+The "newsapi" was used to fetch the news articles.
+The results were saved in  json files, from which dataframes were created to conduct various analyses.

 ### Sentiments Analysis
 A sentiment analysis was performed on both sets of articles, which returned the below results: